5.4. Miscellaneous Applications of Determinants#

 \[\begin{split} \begin{array}{rcl} \text{Vol}(T(\mathcal{P})) &=& |\det{[\,T(\vect{v_1})\, \,\ldots \,\, T(\vect{v}_n)\,]}| \\ &=& |\det{[\,A(\vect{v_1})\, \,\ldots \,\, A(\vect{v}_n)\,]}| \\ &=& |\det{\left(A [\,\vect{v_1}\, \,\ldots \,\, \vect{v}_n\,]\right)}|\\ &=& |\det{A} \det{[\,\vect{v_1}\, \,\ldots \,\, \vect{v}_n\,]}|\\ &=& |\det{A}| \text{Vol}(\mathcal{P}). \end{array} \end{split}\]

 For a more general region \(R\) we would again have to work with approximations/subdivisions like in the proof of Proposition 5.4.3.
 Then we would first have to extend the definition of \(n\)-dimensional volume.
-We will not pursuit that track.
+We will not pursue that track.

 To conclude our interpretation of the determinant of \(A\) regarding the linear transformation \(T(\vect{x}) = A\vect{x}\) we look at the orientation.